Vegan Pozole

 I absolutely love this Soup!
 Classic and authentic with all the flavors we know and love.
 Its a great recommendation for people who would normally eat this with meat as it’s hard to tell it’s vegan and still so delicious.

-4. Pingback: Tacos de Tofu - Healthy Simple Yum
+2. Pingback: Charro Beans (Frijoles Charros) - Healthy Simple Yum

 Leave a Reply